toptal/chewy/README.md

 end
 ```

-But in rails 4.1 and 4.2 you may face with slow associations problem (take a look on https://github.com/rails/rails/pull/19423) also, there might be really complicated cases when associations are not applicable.
+But in Rails 4.1 and 4.2 you may face a problem with slow associations (take a look at https://github.com/rails/rails/pull/19423).
+Also, there might be really complicated cases when associations are not applicable.

-Then you are able to replace rails associations with Chewy Crutches™ technology:
+Then you can replace Rails associations with Chewy Crutches™ technology:

 ```ruby
 class ProductsIndex < Chewy::Index